Elite HTS Launches New Website & New Industry Standard

 - Material durability – All seating materials must meet or exceed international durability testing.

-- German-designed mechanisms & motors – Reclining mechanisms and motors must meet or exceed strict German machinery designs and standards.
+- German-engineered mechanisms & motors – Reclining mechanisms and motors must meet or exceed strict German machinery designs and standards.

 - Maximum 4″ recline clearance – Chairs must not exceed 4″ distance in headrest positioning when reclining.